HewlettPackard/hpe3par_python_sdk/README.md

 * Get all Volume Sets
 * Find one Volume Set containing a specified Volume
 * Find all Volume Sets containing a specified Volume
+* Add Volumes to Volume Set
+* Remove Volumes from Volume Set
+* Create Snapshot of Volume Set
 * Create a QOS Rule
 * Modify a QOS Rule
 * Delete a QOS Rule